tonytanaka/orphanages/README.md

 - create ormconfig.json into src folder in backend root
   - this is to make connection with DB possible
 - create connection.ts into database folder

-- create a folder migrations:
+- create a folder migrations, inside database:

   - it is like a version control of DB changes
   - it syncronizes these changes among all users